melbourne-brain-centre/mbcxnat-tools/README.md

 # mbcxnat-tools
 Tools developed by mbc for XNAT administration

+## setup-configs
+- Config and setup files for mbcxnat-docker and nginx

 ## deident-up
 - Custom subject archive from a mapping table and deidentification for MBC XNAT